DorianTheGrey/DU-DamageReport/README.md

 *Thanks to Jericho, Dmentia and Archaegeo for learning a lot from their fine scripts.*

-**Installation and usage description as well as the roadmap are below the images.**
+**Installation and usage description as well as the roadmap and known issues are below the images.**

 ![Activate HUD Mode Standard View](https://github.com/DorianTheGrey/DU-DamageReport/blob/main/img/ActivateHUDMode.png)
 ![Standard View](https://github.com/DorianTheGrey/DU-DamageReport/blob/main/img/StandardView.png)